alondraorn/DH-150-Assignments/README.md

 ![FF Interfaces](https://drive.google.com/uc?id=19XddaN7Sz-7g_FzbXUx0TJI6PgdSL7Xp)

 The app excels in offering user control in the player search interface.
-The user can filter the player search by position, availability of player, season year, projectsion, trends, and present stats.
+The user can filter the player search by position, availability of player, season year, projected scores, trends, and present stats.
 Each player profile provides the players rank, average # of points, % owned, and bye week (the week the player does not play).
 In addition, the profile provides data on the points scored week to week throughout the season as well as projected points for the rest of the year.
 These statistical features are critical in Fantasy Football since the goal of the game is to pick the best performing players.
 As such, user control and freedom is what I appreciate most about the NFL Fantasy Football App's user experience.

 ![FF Interfaces](https://drive.google.com/uc?id=1nB8fdcZUbStgeFdlMzh73zocCf9YDQ7D)